 Today, the list of clients and projects reflects his diverse background and interests.

-Over the last year he has worked for English Heritage on a gorgeous cookbook celebrating the YouTube sensation – Mrs Crocombe, who was head cook at Audley End in the 1880s (How to Cook the Victorian Way with Mrs Crocombe); completed a trio of elegant publications for the City of London based educational charity Sir John Cass’s Foundation, and produced a best selling cookbook for Sam Gates (The Batch Cook Book), published by Robinson.
+Over the last year Andrew has worked for Scala Arts & Heritage on a fascinating and often gruesome history of Typhoid, the book published to accompany the exhibition Typhoidland at various venues in Oxford; completed a number of elegant publications for the City of London based educational charity The Portal Trust, and produced a best selling cookbook for Michelle Evans-Fecci (The Seasonal Baker), to be published by Robinson.

 Andrew now lives in a Regency dolls’ house in Hastings Old Town, within sight of the sea.